Section V: Financial Services

 The following information is not intended as legal or tax advice.
 Please confer with a personal tax advisor or the Internal Revenue Service to determine your eligibility for education tax credits.

 The Taxpayer Relief Act (TRA) of 1997 created tax benefits for families or students who are paying for higher education or repaying student loans.
 Through Richard Bland College, students, or the persons who can claim them as dependents, may be able to claim an education credit on Form 1040 or 1040A, only for the qualified tuition and related expenses that were actually paid during a Calendar Year.

 The TRA requires all higher education institutions to report annually to the Internal Revenue Service the following information for each student:

 - Social Security Number of the taxpayer who may claim a deduction on a federal income tax return

 - The amount of tuition billed, scholarships and grants, and any adjustments made during the calendar year

-For each session enrolled, each student will be mailed a Form 1098-T on which to report the required information to the Internal Revenue Service.
+For each calendar year enrolled, each student will be mailed a Form 1098-T, or notified to view the form available in Banner by January 31 on which to report the required information to the Internal Revenue Service.